freenas/freenas-docs/userguide/storage.rst

 Adding L2ARC or SLOG Devices
 """"""""""""""""""""""""""""

-The :ref:`Pool Manager` is also used to add L2ARC or SLOG SSDs to improve specific types of pool performance.
+:ref:`Pools` is also used to add L2ARC or SLOG SSDs to improve specific types of pool performance.
 This is described in more detail in the :ref:`ZFS Primer`.

-After the SSDs have been physically installed, click the :guilabel:`Pool Manager` button and choose the pool from the :guilabel:`Pool to extend` drop-down menu.
+After the SSDs have been physically installed, click :guilabel:`Pools` and choose the pool from the :guilabel:`Pool to extend` drop-down menu.
 Click the :guilabel:`+` next to the SSD in the :guilabel:`Available disks` list.
 In the :guilabel:`Pool layout` drop-down menu, select